 Startups are trying various approaches to innovate in this emerging market.
 For example, graphical user interfaces and even bots to build bots are offered to facilitate bot development.

-See all chatbot SDK/API providers in one neat table
+See all chatbot platforms in one neat table

 |Bot Name||Location||Year Founded||Platform Capabilities*||UX||Bot communication||Number of Employees||Total Funding Amount||References||Languages|

 |Chatfuel||USA||2015||Chatbot Platform||GUI||Text||11-50||$0.12 mn||Adidas, Buzzfeed, MTV, Techcrunch, Volkswagen, Uber||Multilingual|

 |Clustaar||France||2018||Chatbot Platform||GUI||Text||11-50||€1.7mn||Nestle, TUI||Multilingual|